Table of Contents

 Varying from 14–30 knots so bring all your kite sizes including a foil board if you have one

 mostly choppy, some wind waves on stronger days

 Yoga, mountain biking, whale watching, road tripping, going surfing on the other side of Baja California

 Visit Todos Santos and the famous “Hotel California” (and listen to that song on repeat on your way there)

 The quickest way to get to La Ventana is flying in to La Paz (LAP) and heading to La Ventana with a rental car.
 I’d recommend getting a rental car to explore more parts of Baja California and move around a bit.
 Often, you can find cheaper flights to Los Cabos (SJD), a 2.5 hour drive away from La Ventana by car.

 When I heard my friend Crystal Veness’s words about Cape Town, I couldn’t have found a better introduction to this world-famous but also extreme kitesurf spot: “The scenery will steal your heart and the wind will knock you off your feet.
 It sounds pretty intense – and it is, in all the best ways.”

-To be honest I only started acknowledging Cape Town as a great kite spot on my second visit, after eight years of kitesurfing already.
-The conditions are rough and can get very extreme, so it’s only for intermediate to advanced kitesurfers who can deal with the big waves and strong winds.
+Although it’s famous for hosting some of the best surfing in the world, I only started acknowledging Cape Town as a great kite spot on my second visit, after eight years of kitesurfing already.
+Similar to the kiteboarding in Cape Verde, the conditions are rough and can get very extreme, so it’s only for intermediate to advanced kitesurfers who can deal with the big waves and strong winds.